tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         + Use `top`, `bottom`, `left`, or `right` properties(can have negative values) to offset the element from its **relatively positioned container**.<br>
         The ^^default^^ relatively positioned container is the **viewport(= visible part of the page after reloading)**.<br>
         To position the *absolute displayed element*(that is set by `position: absolute;` style) in relation to specific element we need to style that element with `position: absolute;`.

++ `z-index:1;` - sets the z-order of a *positioned*(`position: relative/absolute/fixed/sticky;`) element and its descendants or flex items.
+Overlapping elements with a larger z-index cover those with a smaller one.

+    !!! note "Values:"

+        ```css
+        /* Keyword value */

+        z-index: auto;

+        /*<integer> values*/
+        z-index: 0;
+        z-index: 3;
+        z-index: 289;
+        z-index: -1; /*Negative values to lower the priority*/

+        /*Global values*/
+        z-index: inherit;
+        z-index: initial;
+        z-index: revert;
+        z-index: revert-layer;
+        z-index: unset;
+        ```

+        `auto` - The box does not establish a new local stacking context.
+The stack level of the generated box in the current stacking context is `0`.

+        `<integer>` - Is the stack level of the generated box in the current stacking context.
+The box also establishes a local stacking context.
+This means that the z-indexes of descendants are not compared to the z-indexes of elements outside this element.

 #### Working with colors